bartocc/https-discord-com-channels-480462759797063690-1149386180580868178/README.md

 ## How to reproduce

-Running `yarn workspace my-addon glint` does not typecheck…
+Running `yarn workspace my-app glint` does not typecheck…

 ```txt
 app/templates/application.hbs:6:3 - error TS2349: This expression is not callable.